 Goldman Sachs has made a name among global investment banks, offering financial services to everyone from individuals to corporations.
 Are you considering working at Goldman Sachs?
 Here’s what you need to know.

 What Is Goldman Sachs?

-Goldman Sachs specializes in securities, investment management, and other financial services.
-In 2021, it reported just under $60 billion in revenue, a record for the company.
-Currently, the company ranks No. 57 on the Fortune 500 list.
+So, what does Goldman Sachs do?
+The company specializes in securities, investment management, and other financial services.
+In 2022, it reported $47.4 billion in revenue, a record for the company.
+Currently, the company ranks No. 55 on the Fortune 500 list.

 Today, Goldman Sachs has defined its purpose as helping clients succeed financially.
 Its mission statement reads: “At Goldman Sachs, we advance sustainable economic growth and financial opportunity.”
 The company’s core values include client service, excellence, integrity, and partnership to uphold its mission.

 If you’re studying any finance-related subject, you’ve probably considered a career with Goldman Sachs.
 But the company offers more than just finance career paths, such as working for its engineering and business teams.